BruderJo/subhunter/README.md

 Your orders: Hunt and destroy alle enemy submarines

-you control the destroyer ship with your curser keys (left/right) A water bomb is dropped with <SPC>
+you control the destroyer ship with your curser keys (left/right)

+A water bomb is dropped with SPACE.

 The submarines will fire torpedos.
 Avoid being hit.